Nr44suessauer/nr44suessauer.github.io/_projects/1_project.md

 ---
 A personal project aimed at building a LAN party PC with low power consumption and a stylish design.
 Compatible with a self-made screen and a 12V fridge.

-Powered by a 400W power supply, providing 3.3V, 5V, and 12V.
+Complete setup is powered by a 400W power supply, providing 3.3V, 5V, and 12V.

 ---